1735-1807. He was descended from a long-established Renfrewshire family and was the son of Thomas Brisbane and of his

 Brisbane was not thereafter employed, but in accordance with seniority he was promoted rear-admiral on 21 September 1790, vice-admiral on 12 April 1794, and admiral on 14 February 1799.
 He died at Southampton on 10 December 1807, and was buried in the catacombs of All Saints Church in the town.

 Brisbane married Mary Young on 11 June 1759 at Stonehouse, Devon and had five sons: Commander John Douglas Brisbane who drowned on one of the prizes from the Battle of the Saintes in 1782; Lieutenant-Colonel Thomas Stewart Brisbane who was killed on San Domingo in 1795; Commander William Henry Brisbane of the Navy who died in 1796 having been poisoned by French prisoners at Gibraltar; Rear-Admiral Sir Charles Brisbane, and Commodore Sir James Brisbane.
-He also had six daughters, one of whom married Captain Sir Charles Douglas.
+He also had six daughters.